-To view the complete database record either click the record title or the View Abstract link, at the bottom of each record.
-This will take you to the full record, or Document details display screen, as shown below.
+To view the complete database record either click the record title or the View Abstract Ink, at the bottom of each record.
+This will take you to the record page, or Document details display screen, as shown below.

 Refining Search Results: